poohcom1/twitter-art-collection/README.md

 ## Usage

 1. Sign into Twitter through the app to load your liked images.
-2. Click on "+ New" in the header to create a new Tag.
+2. Click on "Add Tag" in the header to create a new Tag.
-3. Click the plus icon above each Tweet to add it to a Tag.
+3. Click the bookmark icon above each Tweet to add it to a Tag.
+4. Click on the tag name in the header to see tagged images!

 ## For Developers

-Twitter API access and a Mongo database is required.

 ### Setup

+Node, Twitter API access, and a Mongo database is required.
+A Redis instance can be optionally configured.

 1. Clone the repository.
 2. Run `npm install`.
 3. Copy [`sample.env`](./sample.env) and rename it to `.env` and fill in the [environment variables](#environment-variables).

+#### Running

 4. Run `npm run dev` to start the web app for development.
 5. View the app on `http://localhost:3000`.